COAG Energy Council Review of Petroleum Licensing Regulations

 In October 2017, the Senior Committee of Officials approved the Terms of Reference for the Review of Petroleum Licensing Regulations.

-The Upstream Petroleum Resources Working Group (UPR) has progressed the data collection process for Phases 1 and 2.
-Noetic Group has been engaged to undertake Phase 3 of the review and prepare a report by mid-2018.
-UPR will then consider the report outcomes and prepare advice for the COAG Energy Council’s consideration.
+The Upstream Petroleum Resources Working Group (UPR) undertook the data collection process for Phases 1 and 2 of the review.
+Noetic Group was engaged to undertake Phase 3, and completed their report in July 2018.

 Tasmania is observing this Review process.